 Combine butter, parsley, pecorino, roasted garlic, and a pinch of salt and pepper in a mixing bowl.
 Refrigerate until ready to plate.

-Heat 1½ tsp. olive oil in a medium non-stick pan over medium-high heat.
-Place pork chops in hot pan and cook undisturbed until golden brown, 2-3 minutes.
+Place a medium non-stick pan over medium-high heat and add 1 tsp. olive oil.
+Add pork chops to hot pan and sear undisturbed until golden brown, 2-3 minutes.

 Transfer pork chops to prepared baking sheet, seared side up.

 Roast in hot oven until pork chops reach a minimum internal temperature of 145 degrees, 8-10 minutes.